 Fever occurs in almost all cases.
 In contrast to Lyme disease, rashes are uncommon (less than 10% of cases).
 Symptoms may include severe systemic symptoms of fatigue, myalgia, chills, and nausea.
 In more severe disease or in elderly or immunocompromised patients, meningoencephalitis, headache, or cognitive impairment can predominate.
 While the fever of B miyamotoi disease can wax and wane, there is not an acute presentation as in true relapsing fever disease due to B recurrentis or B hermsii.

 Laboratory findings include leukopenia, thrombocytopenia and elevated liver biochemical tests.
 PCR of blood or CSF samples drawn during acute disease may be helpful to detect B miyamotoi; negative results do not necessarily rule out B miyamotoi disease because laboratories may vary in expertise.

 If using the recommended two step testing algorithm for B burgdorferi (EIA followed by immunoblot), the EIA may be positive in B miyamotoi disease due to cross-reactivity but the confirmatory immunoblot will be negative.
 This may be an indication that B miyamotoi, rather than B burgdorferi, is the causative pathogen.
 Further testing can then be done using a Glp-Q protein-based assay that can distinguish between B burgdorferi and B miyamotoi.
 However, these tests may also be positive for the Borrelia of relapsing fever.
 Paired acute and convalescent sera may be most useful for confirming the diagnosis in hindsight.

 Lyme disease without rash, human granulocytic anaplasmosis, babesiosis, and ehrlichiosis should be differentiated from B miyamotoi disease.

-Treatment is with doxycycline 100 mg orally twice daily for 14 days, which is similar ...
+Treatment is with doxycycline 100 mg orally twice daily for ...